On this dayJun 01, 1921

 White Mob in Tulsa Destroys Black Community; Kills Hundreds

-On June 1, 1921, the Black community of Tulsa, Oklahoma, was left nearly destroyed following several days of violent attacks by white mobs outraged that Black residents had organized to protect a Black man from lynching.
+On June 1, 1921, the Black community of Tulsa, Oklahoma, was left in ruins following several days of violent attacks by white mobs outraged that Black residents had organized to protect a Black man from lynching.

 Tulsa's Greenwood District, known as "Negro Wall Street," was considered one of the wealthiest Black communities in the nation in 1921.
 Many residents worked and did business in central Tulsa, coming into contact with white men and women—some of whom resented their prosperity.